melgoharyme/CoursesAppMaui/README.md

 - **Static course data**: Pre-loaded content for quick access, even offline.
 - **Secure content**: Only authorized users can access the materials.

-## 👨‍👩‍👧‍👦 Contribute to LearnPro

-We welcome contributions!
-Here’s how you can get involved:

-- **Code Contributions**: Fork the repository, improve features, or fix issues.
-Submit a pull request for review.
-- **Bug Reports**: If you encounter any issues, report them on GitHub.
-- **Feature Requests**: Share any ideas for new features or enhancements.
-- **Translations**: Help make LearnPro more accessible by contributing translations.

 ## 🚀 Running Locally